SeaQL/seaql.github.io/sea-orm-pro/docs/04-raw-table-config/01-basics.md

 ## Overall Structure of TOML File

 The TOML config file of raw table is not compulsory.
-All database tables and all its columns will be shown on the admin dashboard by default.
+All database tables and all its columns will be shown on the admin panel by default.
 However, if you wish to customize the display of raw table, a TOML config file is required.

 The TOML config consists of 5 sections, each section will be explained separately in the following.